-Check out the Aspen Snowmass report and you'll see that there's certainly no shortage of snow during March or April (the last two months of the skiing season in these parts).
+Check out the Aspen Snowmass report and you'll see that there is certainly no shortage of snow during the last two months of the skiing season.
 If you're willing to adventure to Independence Pass, you may even get a May powder day in the backcountry!

 2. The Days are Longer and Outdoor Celebrations Abound

 The sun sets later and later during the spring, giving you more daylight on the slopes.
 And Aspen Snowmass management knows how to please skiers and riders: extended lift operating hours in the spring.
 You can buy your springtime lift tickets knowing that your days on the slopes will be long and full.